Raydiate09/AWS_Hackathon/README.md

 - AWS Bedrock for AI services
 - TomTom for routing APIs
-- Mapbox for map visualization
+- Mapbox for map visualization and geocoding
 - shadcn/ui for UI components

 ---